-- The treatment plan cycle is described. - The implementation and evaluation of the treatment and its progress take place collectively; there is a collaborative relationship between the team and the client, their family, the GP and the mental health worker at the GP surgery.
-Decision-making about treatment takes place collectively (team, network, client and family).
+- The treatment plan cycle is described. - The implementation and evaluation of treatment and its progress takes place collectively; there is a collaborative relationship between the team and the client, their family, the GP and external (youth) care partners.
+A collaborative and shared decision-making process is in place for treatment planning (team, network, client and family).
 Each party may contribute goals. - At least once a year clinical Routine Outcome Monitoring (ROM) takes place for the benefit of individual strategies and treatment plans.
 Standardized instruments are used to measure (1) psychological and social function, (2) needs and (3) quality of life and recovery.